 Due to the nature and size of the nails used by the pin nailer, its applications are limited.
 You cannot use it for a wide range of applications, so the chances are, it will be one of those tools that you rarely use.

 A brad nailer is a tool a carpenter carries with him most of the time for doing some finishing carpentry.
 It is a powerful nail gun that you can use to drive nails into wood trim or other finishing treatments.
-It typically uses 18-gauge nails to adhere to surfaces together.
+It typically uses 18-gauge nails to adhere to surfaces together therefore here is the list of best 18 gauge brad nailer for you.
 These nails are 3/8 inches to 2 inches in length.
 The brad nails have a smaller head that leaves only a small mark as they are driven into a workpiece.
 Brad nailer is also used for base boarding, unlike pin nailer making it a more versatile tool.
 It is always advised to use the best brad nailer available in the market for the best possible results.

 The Pros of Brad Nailer